ClarksonCJ/clarksoncj.github.io/content/personal.md

 * A fan of Sci-Fi and Fantasy – think WH40K, MCU, LoTR, Harry Potter, and more.
 * Eclectic music taste.
 * Rides a Kawasaki Ninja 600 but dreams of owning a Harley.
-* Practices Freestyle Karate (Orange belt, inspired by Goju Karate) at Black Paw Martial Arts Academy.
+* Practices Freestyle Karate (Purple belt, inspired by Goju Karate) at Black Paw Martial Arts Academy.
 * Avid reader and committed to lifelong learning.

 Got questions or just want to chat about cybersecurity (or anything else)?
 Feel free to hit me up on [Twitter](https://x.com/clarksoncj).